List of Bulgarian submissions for the Academy Award for Best International Feature Film: Submissions

-Overview
+All films were primarily in Bulgarian, apart from the 2019 submission, Ága, which was in Yakut.

+Prior to 2007, the responsibility for selecting the Bulgarian submission went to the Bulgarian National Council on Cinema.
+From 2007, the Bulgarian submission was chosen by the newly-formed Bulgarian National Film Council.

+In 2009, The World Is Big and Salvation Lurks Around the Corner was shortlisted, but was not nominated.

+The Bulgarian films selected for this category generally fall into three categories- those submitted by the Communist People's Republic of Bulgaria (seven films, submitted for the 1972 to 1990 award ceremonies); those made during the Post-Communist transition period where film output was extremely limited (three films, 1991–2000); and films made after the national film industry had recovered.

+Shortlisted Films

+Since 2014, Bulgaria has occasionally announced a list of finalists or eligible films that varies in number over the years (from 6 to 9 films) before announcing its official Oscar nominee The following films have been shortlisted by the Bulgarian National Film Center:

+History

 Communist-era submissions (1971–89)

 The People's Republic of Bulgaria deemed seven films worthy of Oscar consideration, choosing primarily apolitical films, particularly nationalist dramas showcasing Bulgarian history.

-The most famous of these was “The Goat Horn”, a revenge drama based on a famous Bulgarian folktale and considered one of the greatest Bulgarian films of all-time.
-Set in the 18th century, four bandits rape and kill a woman in front of her husband and young daughter.
+The most famous of these was The Goat Horn, a revenge drama based on a famous Bulgarian folktale and considered one of the greatest Bulgarian films of all time.
+Set in the 17th century, four bandits rape and kill a woman while her husband is away on work in the presence of her young daughter.
 The husband then raises his daughter as a boy, specifically to take revenge.
 “Khan Asparoukh”, is an epic 7th century drama about Bulgaria's greatest Emperor Asparoukh, who fought against the Byzantines and founded the Bulgarian nation.
-“Time of Violence” is a 17th-century tale about the invasion of a Christian region by the Janissaries- Bulgarian youths kidnapped as children by the Ottoman Turks and raised as Muslims in order to violently convert their home villages.
+“Time of Violence” is a 17th-century tale about the invasion of a Christian region by the Janissaries - Bulgarian youths kidnapped as children by the Ottoman Turks and raised as Muslims in order to violently convert their home villages.
 The latter film was selected for the Oscars in the midst of the political turmoil that led to the Communist overthrow.

 Three other dramas bordered on the surreal.
 Two films by Christo Christov were selected in the 1970s: “The Last Summer”, about a rural town whose residents are forced to go elsewhere when a new dam floods the area, and “The Barrier”, a romance between a middle-aged composer and the eccentric (insane?) woman to whom he gives shelter in his home.
 "Where Do We Go From Here?" is the story of a director cruelly manipulating 26 aspiring actors & actresses trying to win an acting competition.

 The first-ever Bulgarian Oscar submission was the children's comedy film “Porcupines Are Born without Bristles”, which was selected in Fall 1971 to compete for the 1972 Oscars.